AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

    - A subprogram, a unit, or a set of units

-* Even if components are verified individually, their combination may still fail because of unforeseen interactions or design problems
+* Even if components are verified individually, their **combination** may still fail

+   - Unforeseen interactions or design problems

 * You can specify exactly the inputs and outputs of each subprogram

    - Data dependency contracts